silliman/BlockchainImmersion/README.md

 4) Within a PuTTY session, you can paste the clipboard's contents by right-clicking the mouse.
 This will insert the clipboard contents where your cursor is within the PuTTY session.

 5) *Step 2.10* of the Composer Smorgasboard lab should show *0.17.4* in the output, not *0.17.3* as shown in the lab.
 (This has been corrected so you may be seeing *0.17.4* already).

+6) The very last sentence of the PuTTY SCP Instructions should point you back to *Step 4.32*, not *Step 4.2*.
+(This has been corrected so you may be seeing the corrected version already).